DevMountain/ios-code-review-checklist/README.md

 # Code Review Checklist

 Code Review is the time to catch issues and provide intervention for students who don't understand the concepts from the week.
 The length of Code Review will vary from student to student, and may take between 20-90 minutes.
 Follow this outline for a successful code review.

 ## Review Objectives

 1. Work with the student to determine a rating (1-3) on each objective from the week.
-Find examples of each objective in the projects as evidence of understanding.
+Ask specific questions for each objective to determine understanding.
+Ask to see examples of each objective in the projects as evidence of understanding.

   ```
   Rating Scale: